 Record Date, we have 1,914,089 shares of Class A Common Stock and no shares of Class B Common Stock outstanding.
-The Class B Common Stock was all held at one time by Dr. Lon E. Bell, Amerigon's Chief Technology Officer and Vice Chairman of the Board, but has been redeemed by Amerigon in connection with a transaction related to the electric vehicle business approved by our shareholders at the 1999 Annual Meeting.
-No shares of Class B Common Stock remain outstanding and we have no plans to issue any such shares in the future.
+The Class B Common Stock was all held at one time by Dr. Lon E. Bell, Amerigon's Director of Technology and Vice Chairman of the Board, but has been redeemed by Amerigon in connection with a transaction related to the electric vehicle business approved by our shareholders at the 1999 Annual Meeting.
+No shares of Class B Common Stock remain outstanding and we have no plans on issuing any such shares in the future.
 For such reasons, the Board has determined it would be in the best interests of Amerigon to eliminate the Class B Common Stock from the Articles of Incorporation.
 As a result of the Articles Amendment, the Class A Common Stock will be renamed "Common Stock" and the stock symbol of the common stock will be changed from "ARGNA" to "ARGN."

-Your Board unanimously recommends a vote FOR the approval of the $\mbox{\sc Articles}$ $\mbox{\sc Amendment.}$
+Your Board unanimously recommends a vote $\ensuremath{\mathsf{FOR}}$ the approval of the Articles Amendment.